 Try photographing a subject that is somewhat close to the camera and where the background is not too far behind that.
 Use a tripod so that when you try the smallest aperture, the resulting slower shutter speed won't give you any unsharpness from camera movement blur.

 Use an aperture priority camera setting so that you can change the aperture (f/stop number) and your camera will adjust the shutter speed to keep your exposure just right.
 Shoot 3 photos; one with the smallest f/stop number your lens will go to, then one with the largest f/stop number, and one that is in the middle of the first two settings.

-Look at the three photos and see how the depth of field changed at the various lens aperture settings.
+Look at the three photos you took and see how the depth of field changed at the various lens aperture settings.
 Now, find a new subject or shoot with different subject and background distances.
 Shoot a few different subjects with various distances using the same technique.

 Looking for more articles on Depth of field.
 Use this search box and be specific with your search words or use one of the links below my signature for related articles on this site.
 Have a blast with your digital photography!
 Shoot more photos and watch less TV.